The Corporate Tax Planning Law Review: Switzerland

 When the purchaser is a Swiss company, the purchase price is recorded in the books of account at the share value.
 This value cannot be decreased (unless the market value decreases).

 In the case of a leveraged acquisition, the absence of consolidated taxation for company groups means that interest on the acquiring company's debt cannot be deducted by the target company if the latter does not have operational income.
-Further, the Swiss tax authorities may treat debt push-down strategies in a leveraged acquisition as tax avoidance.
+Additionally, the Swiss tax authorities may treat debt push-down strategies in a leveraged acquisition as tax avoidance.
+Withholding tax must also be considered when structuring a leveraged acquisition with a Swiss borrower because withholding tax is levied on bonds and certain non-bank loans are requalified as bonds under the 10/20 non-bank rule.2

 In international situations, investors should also be aware of the 'Old Reserves Theory'.
 Under this theory, if a foreign shareholder transfers shares in a Swiss company to a shareholder located in a jurisdiction with a more favourable DTT, withholding tax may continue to be levied on distributable reserves at the same rate applicable to a tax resident of the first jurisdiction if at the time of the transfer the company had commercially distributable reserves and assets not economically required.